Careers Guidance & Post 16

 Information for Students

 Please see the attached programme for an overview of events that are happening in this academic year.
-Should you have any specific areas of CEIAG you wish to pursue, speak to your Head of Year or Mr Wardell so that we can try and accommodate.
+Should you have any specific areas of CEIAG you wish to pursue, speak to your Head of Year or Mr Sturman so that we can try and accommodate.

 Students also study CEIAG throughout the tutor programme and also through Social Studies lessons.